drazzam/azzam-agent/README.md

    npm install
    ```
 3. **Configure the application:**
-   Create a config.json file in the project root with your OpenAI API key and (optionally) your desired model.
+   Create a config.json file in the project root with your Gemini API key and (optionally) your desired model.
 For example:
     ```
     {
-      "apiKey": "YOUR_OPENAI_API_KEY",
+      "apiKey": "YOUR_GEMINI_API_KEY",
-      "model": "gpt-4o-mini"
+      "model": "gemini-1.5-pro"
     }
     ```
-  - Note: If the model field is omitted, the application defaults to "gpt-4o-mini".
+  - Note: If the model field is omitted, the application defaults to "gemini-1.5-pro".

 ## Usage